I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_miniport_adapter_native_802_11_attributes.md

 For more information about these members, see
      <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a>.

-`MultiDomainCapabilityImplemented`

-A Boolean value that, if <b>TRUE</b>, specifies that the 802.11 station can operate in multiple
-     regulatory domains.
-For more information about 802.11 regulatory domains, refer to the IEEE 802.11d-2001 standard.

-`NumOfRXBuffers`

-The maximum number of MSDU packets that the 802.11 station can buffer in its receive queue.
-The
-     miniport driver must support a minimum receive queue depth of 64.

-`NumOfTXBuffers`

-The maximum number of media access control (MAC) service data unit (MSDU) packets that the 802.11
-     station can hold in its transmit queue.
-The miniport driver must support a minimum transmit queue depth of 64.

-The value of this member must not include the number of transmit buffers that the 802.11 station uses
-     to send packets on its own, such as Beacon packets or 802.11 control packets.

-`NumSupportedPhys`

-The number of PHYs on the 802.11 station.

 `OpModeCapability`

 A bitmask of the miniport driver's supported operation modes.
 This bitmask is defined through the